joao-lino/joao-lino/README.md

 > The limits of my language means the limits of my world — Ludwig Wittgenstein

-I'm a college student highly interested in mathematics, computer science, and philosophy.
+I'm a college student at the Federal University of ABC highly interested in mathematics, computer science, and philosophy.

 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)